How to Have A Safe Holi During Pregnancy

 You will be doing this a lot this Holi.
 At least you should be.
 Holi is notorious for bringing out the hungry gluttonous monster inside all of us.
 However, this year, you will be saying no to all the Kaju barfis, laddoos, and kachoris for a fitter and healthier pregnancy.
 Highly fatty foods are advised against during pregnancy for both the child and the mother's wellbeing.
 Hopefully, your mom hormones will kick in, and you will not be swayed one bit by all the tasty food around.

-No matter how many people are invited to your holi gathering, make sure you are dressed in something comfortable that lets you breathe.
+No matter how many people are invited to your holi gathering, make sure you are dressed in comfortable maternity clothes that lets you breathe.
 You will be stuck in this outfit for at least a couple of hours.
 So it pays to invest a little time in choosing one that keeps you covered to avoid direct contact with harmful chemical colors.

 Avoid large gatherings